zyang0009/zyang0009.github.io/README.md

   - [Additional note](#additional-note)
   - [TODO](#todo)

-This is an example reposiotry that demos how to build a portfolio using GitHub Pages.
+This is an example repository that demos how to build a portfolio using GitHub Pages.
 The original material is from this [repo](https://github.com/aboualnaser/aboualnaser.github.io) and then modified for tutorial purpose.

 ## What is a GitHub page?